carlesloriente/bootstrap-theme-jekyll/_blog/nocc-bootstrap-theme-npm.markdown

   npm install nocc-bootstrap-theme --save
 ```

-- The `css/nocc-theme.css` (or the minified `nocc-theme.min.css`) file loads the font files, icon files, JavaScript files and image files.
+- The `css/nocc-theme.css` (or the minified `nocc-theme.min.css`) file loads the font, icon, JavaScript, and image files.

 ## Customize it

-You can change or use this theme in your own Sass code, please download de source code from the [GitHub repository](https://github.com/carlesloriente/nocc-bootstrap-theme) and change it.
+You can change or use this theme in your own Sass code.
+Please download de source code from the [GitHub repository](https://github.com/carlesloriente/nocc-bootstrap-theme) and change it.

 ### Setup